Solar Panel Cleaning Cost in Australia — 2025 Guide

 Conclusion

-Professional solar panel cleaning in Australia costs between $150 and $400 for most residential systems, with the sweet spot around $180–$260 for a standard 6.6 kW array.
-Given that dirty panels can lose 10–25% efficiency, cleaning typically pays for itself quickly — especially if you’re on a high feed-in tariff or have high self-consumption.
+Professional solar panel cleaning cost in Australia ranges between $150 and $400 for most residential systems.
+The sweet spot is around $180–$260 for a standard 6.6 kW array.
+Given that dirty panels can lose 10–25% efficiency, cleaning typically pays for itself quickly.
+This is especially true if you’re on a high feed-in tariff or have high self-consumption.

 Get 2–3 quotes, check for insurance, and avoid anyone using tap water or high-pressure equipment.
 Your panels (and your electricity bill) will thank you.